photoprism/photoprism-docs/docs/user-guide/backups/index.md

     The easiest way to create a full backup is to first run the backup command to generate a database dump as shown below.
     Then back up your *originals* and *storage* folders using any standard file backup utility.

+## Automatic Backup Creation

+If you keep the [default settings](../../getting-started/config-options.md#backup), daily database backups will be automatically created, with up to 3 backup files being retained.

 ## Backup Command

 The easiest way to create an SQL dump from MariaDB or SQLite is to run the backup command in a terminal: